Installing Concrete Paver Edging

 When they stop blooming you can pop in another container of flowers.
 Container gardening is the perfect activity for fickle gardeners because you can constantly change the look with new colors and plants.
 Learn all the basics for growing your own container gardens here.

-Annuals are great for instant color, but once they are gone they won’t grow back next year.
-If you prefer to avoid yearly planting, buy perennials to plant in your pots.
+Annuals are great for instant color, but once they are spent they won’t return next year.
+If you prefer to avoid yearly planting, buy perennials to put in your pots.
 They will re-bloom year after year.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl